 I take most insurance plans.
 If you don’t have insurance, I’m happy to help you get it (if you want it).
-If you have insurance or don’t want to use your insurance, you can use sliding scale pricing.
-Sliding scale is available to everyone.
+If you don't have insurance, you can use sliding scale pricing.
 If you are at or below the Federal Poverty Rate, and do not have insurance, your services are pro bono.

 I also accept CareCredit.